dynamicguy/dynamicguy/site/content/products/_index.md

         Our goals during this phase is to define the idea, understand your business goals and the needs of your users.
 We may conduct stakeholder interviews, outline technical and business requirements, do a competitor analysis and run a technology audit.
-This groundwork is step one in the product design and development process.
-Once we identified the problem we’re solving and who the users are we can begin prototyping ideas and testing assumptions.
     - image: /img/illustrations-coffee-gear.svg
       text: >-
         We'll be around after your product has launched to offer support as and